-The Jungfrau Railway Group invested 29.8 million Swiss francs in the reporting year.
-Some of the investment priorities were measures to improve the value of the offer for visitors, such as the new pavilion at the Harder Kulm restaurant and the new "First Glider" adventure attraction on the Grindelwald-First adventure mountain.
+The Jungfrau Railway Group invested 29,8 million francs in the reporting year.
+Some of the investment priorities were measures to improve the value of the offer for visitors, such as the new pavilion at the Harder Kulm restaurant and the new "First Glider" adventure attraction on the Grindelwald-First Experience Mountain.

 By the end of 2017, 108 million Swiss francs were spent on the V-Cableway project since the start of planning, in which the Jungfrau Railway Group wants to invest a total of 320 million Swiss francs.
 Over CHF 90 million of this was used for the renewal of the rolling stock on the Wengernalp and Jungfrau Railways, whereby important elements of the V-project could be implemented.

 The 2018 financial year began slowly in the Jungfraujoch segment.
 Due to heavy gales in January, operation was affected for a total of ten days with partial or complete closures.
-From 1 January to 31 March 2018 114,428 guests visited the Top of Europe.
-Compared to the same period in the rec-ord previous year, a slight decline of 7,673 guests, 6.3%, was recorded.
+From 1 January to 31 March 2018, 114,428 guests visited the Top of Europe.
+Compared to the same period in the record previous year, there was a slight decline of 7,673 guests, or 6.3%.

 Despite an early start in November 2017, the winter sports business continued to be challenging in the 2017/2018 season.
-From the beginning of the season in mid-November 2017 to Easter Monday, 2 April 2018, the Jungfrau Ski Region as a whole with 938’820 skier visits was able to record an increase of 12.3% on the 2016/2017 winter sports season.
+From the start of the season in mid-November 2017 to Easter Monday, 2 April 2018, the Jungfrau Ski Region recorded 938,820 skier visits, an increase of 12.3 per cent on the 2016/2017 winter sports season.
 Nevertheless, shortly before the end of the season, the number of visitors is still at a low level compared with the good winter sports years of 2007/2008.

 Change in the management board

 As Jungfraubahn Holding AG communicated at the end of November 2017, former executive board member Bruno Hofweber will not stand for re-election at the 2018 AGM.
-Since then, the Board of Directors has considered possible succession and has decided to propose lawyer Dr. iur.
-Catrina Luchsinger Gähwiler to the AGM as a new member.
-The proven expert in mergers and acquisitions, capital & financial market law and corporate governance & compliance has been a partner at law firm Froriep Legal AG in Zurich since 2007, where she had previously worked as a lawyer for seven years.
-The 51-year-old is among others a member of the Swiss Asian Chamber of Commerce, the Shanghai Business Club and the International Pacific Bar Association.
+Since then, the Board of Directors has considered possible succession and has decided to propose lawyer Dr Catrina Luchsinger Gähwiler to the AGM as a new member.
+The proven expert in mergers and acquisitions, capital and financial market law and corporate governance and compliance has been a partner at law firm Frorieb Legal AG in Zurich since 2007, where she had previously worked as a lawyer for seven years.
+The 51-year-old is a member of the Swiss Asian Chamber of Commerce, the Shanghai Business Club and the International Pacific Bar Association, among others.
 She is married, has a son and lives with her family in Zollikerberg / Zurich.

 The Jungfraubahn Holding AG Annual Report was created as an online annual report for the reporting year 2017.
 This has been published under the following link: